no-stack-dub-sack/ApexDoc2/README.md

 ```

 ### Method Comments
-In order for ApexDoc to identify class methods, the method line must contain an explicit scope (global, public, private, testMethod, webService).
+In order for ApexDoc2 to identify class methods, the method line must contain an explicit scope (global, public, private, testMethod, webService).
 The comment block is located in the lines above a method.
 The special tokens are all optional.

 | token | description |
 |-------|-------------|